Thomas Lizotte, CPO

 Jake has a special talent for gait analysis and dialing in the perfect prosthetic alignment that allows his patients excel after amputation.
 Jake keeps current with high tech prosthetic and orthotic technologies and loves to try new advances in the field.
 He has great knowledge in microprocessor knees, microprocessor feet, vacuum suspensions systems, and stance control knee ankle foot orthoses.

 Andrew joined WA O&P in 2012 as a practitioner assistant.
 Andrew brings with him a vast knowledge and background of prosthetic and orthotic technologies and fabrication with his experience as a technician since 2001.
-Currently Andrew has become a vital part of the team here at WA O&P as a practitioner assistant, soft good fitter, and technician.
+Currently, Andrew has become a vital part of the team here at WA O&P as a practitioner assistant, soft good fitter, and technician.
+Andrew is an American board certified orthotic fitter.
 His primary role is working with patients on a daily basis under the supervision of board-certified practitioners.
 He also has a second rule here as manager facility operations, and takes great pride to ensure our facilities are held to the high standard in function and appearance for the benefit of our patients.
 Andrew enjoys people and helping them find solutions that improve their lives each and every day.